An Online Testing Tool That Maps Your Digital Competences

 Always consider very carefully how personal information such as profile picture, marital status, political standpoint and religion can affect future careers.

-Know how to search for and find personal information such as profile photo, previous comments, address, job, education etc.
+Know how to search for and find personal data such as profile photo, previous comments, address, job, education etc.

 Ability to identify and protect sensitive data and understand related risks